AksoEo/admin-dashboard/docs/frontend.md

 Typically, the file structure is as follows:

-- `index.js` (overview page)
+- `index.jsx` (overview page)
     - use the `OverviewPage` (`components/detail/overview-page`) template
-- `detail.js` (detail page)
+- `detail.jsx` (detail page)
     - use the `DetailPage` (`components/detail/detail-page`) template
-- `fields.js` (field renderers)
+- `fields.jsx` (field renderers)
     - just a big object of fields
-- `filters.js` (filters in the overview page)
+- `filters.jsx` (filters in the overview page)
     - just a big object of filters

 ### Fields
 Fields are specified in a big object and identified by their name.
 Common properties of a field include:

 - `component`: the React component that renders or edits the field.
-Is often passed following props:
+Is typically passed following props:
     - `value`: value of the field
     - `item`: the whole object that this is a field of
     - `editing`: if true, the item is being edited
     - `onChange`: callback to update the value when editing
     - `onItemChange`: callback to update the whole object when editing
 - `stringify`: like `component`, but used for CSV export.
 See code for function argument order
 - `validate`: same props as `component`.
 Should return an error if validation fails.
-Otherwise, it should return something falsy.
+If everything is fine, it should return something falsy.
 - `isEmpty`: if this function returns true, this field will be grayed out and sorted to the bottom in detail views
 - `shouldHide`: if this function returns true, this field will be hidden in detail views

 ### Searchable List Views
 AKSO contains a lot of searchable lists.
-In the interest of DRY, these have been abstracted to the One True List View:
+Commonly:

 - the SearchFilters component (also provided by OverviewPage)
     - at the top there is a search bar, where users *may* also pick a field to search